kat-song/flower-card/README.md

 ## To do:
 * change background pic
-* change flower
+* change flower and bunny
+* clean up animation (rn it flashes and it's too fast)
+* update background w pics of mom in a pixelated frame every click also
+* turn cursor into a butterfly
+* make mothers day themed (change the for you part)
+* Implement a restart button after reaching the final image (draw a restart button)
+* Add sound effects for button clicks and transitions

+done:
 * add letter: on the last click, an envelope appears with a red stamp, and when you click on it it unseals and a paper half appears sticking out of it.
 When you click the paper a pop-up window (not an actual pop up but just the visual effect) with a scroll bar appears, and lets you read the text of the letter.
-* update background w pics of mom in a pixelated frame every click also
-* turn cursor into a butterfly
+* made butterfly cursor

 ## 📁 Project Structure